vimagick/dockerfiles/prestashop/README.md

 ## Enable SSL

+0. Open http://localhost:8080 (`ssh -L 8080:localhost:8080`)

+1. Configure > Shop Parameters > Traffic & SEO > SEO & URLs > Set shop URL

+        - Shop domain: shop.easypi.pro
+        - SSL domain: shop.easypi.pro
+        - Base URI: /

-1. Activate SSL directtly on the database, (because the broken images avoid to use the activate SSL option on the admin panel, click on the url simply does not pass the test).
+2. Activate SSL directtly on the database, (because the broken images avoid to use the activate SSL option on the admin panel, click on the url simply does not pass the test).
 To ativate SSL on the database i use the next query on:

         UPDATE ps_configuration SET value = 1 WHERE name = 'PS_SSL_ENABLED';

-2. Add the next line to the `.htacces` file to avoid teh loop redirect issue with SSL enabled:
+3. Add the next line to the `.htacces` file to avoid the loop redirect issue with SSL enabled:

         SetEnv HTTPS On

-3. Configure > Shop Parameters > General > Enable SSL on all pages
+4. Configure > Shop Parameters > General > Enable SSL on all pages

 ## Reset Admin Password